Spend too much on toiletries?

 Boots Volunteer Panel

-The Boots Volunteer Panel is not open all the time, but they have recently opened registration.
+The Boots Volunteer Panel is not open all the time, but they currently have opened registration.

-To make sure they have a balance of views from product testers, the Boots review panel have criteria in place to make sure people testing and using their items aren’t all from the same kind of backgrounds.
+To make sure they have a balance of views from product testers, the Boots review panel has certain criteria in place.

 What happens next?